Former PM John Key praises Christopher Luxon as National leader Simon Bridges faces backlash

 "To me the number one thing the Government of the day does is to provide a platform for hardworking New Zealanders, whatever ethnicity they come from, to get ahead and progress in their lives and do well.

-"Whoever the prime minister of the day is, ultimately we'll get through Covid-19, but the challenge it represents on the economic side are going to be very significant and with us for quite a long time," Key said.
+"Whoever the prime minister of the day is, ultimately we'll get through Covid-19, but the challenge it represents on the economic side is going to be very significant and with us for quite a long time."

 He said the lockdown was extended because ministers didn't lay the necessary groundwork.